 Taylorsville leaders have taken a huge step in further defining and implementing the city's 20/20 Vision.
 They have issued a formal request seeking Statements of Qualifications (SOQ) for professional services with the goal of master-planning and revitalizing commercial centers in the city.
 The SOQ request seeks consultants in land use planning, small area design and programming, retail development, transportation planning and market analysis.
 The goal is to formulate a clear, insightful, visual and engaging plan for overall commercial development in the city, as well as visual plans and fiscally viable options for each individual area.
 The map below shows those core commercial areas identified for study and planning.
 The project is a key part of the city's 20/20 Vision, which focuses on bringing new businesses and housing to the city as well as plans for prime development locations, transportation and land use.
 The full SOQ request can be viewed here.

 Preparation is once again underway for Taylorsville Dayzz!
-And the Taylorsville Arts Council is taking applications for individuals and groups who would like to perform at the event.
+This year's celebration is scheduled for June 27, 28 and 29 at Valley Regional Park.
+The Taylorsville Arts Council is taking applications for individuals and groups who would like to perform at the event.
 Applications are due by April 12, and stages will be filled on a first-come basis.
 Click here for the application form.

 The process involving the proposed Midvalley Connector Bus Rapid Transit project in Taylorsville is moving forward.
 The Draft Environmental Study Report is complete; public comment on it was taken through the end of December.
 A public open house also was held.